Does the Spider-Man sequel continue to play it super-safe or try to surprise you at every turn?

 Let’s not even contemplate the possibility that Insomniac’s next project isn’t Spider-Man 2 — and I don’t even need to mention the story, so don’t worry if you haven’t reached Spidey’s conclusion.
 Barring another The Amazing Spider-Man 3 fiasco, you probably expected a trilogy before installing this game.
-I know there was a viral hint that the studio could announce a new game soon, but that doesn’t look like it’s happening, and even if a secondary team is working on Ratchet & Clank Overdrive into the Sunset, Spider-Man 2 will be the focus moving forward.
+I know there was a viral hint that the studio could announce a new game soon, but that doesn’t look like it’s happening, and even if a secondary team is working on Ratchet & Clank or even a new Sunset Overdrive, Spider-Man 2 will be the focus moving forward.
 There is too much money involved and positive brand reinforcement for it not to happen.

 So where does Spidey go from here?
 Insomniac could play it safe again and deliver more or less the same game with a new story delivered through the prettiest rendition of New York ever seen in a game — as a PlayStation 5 exclusive.
 You know what: if it’s out within the launch window of Sony’s next console, that’ll be enough to guarantee a similar standing on Metacritic.
 Super pretty graphics and safe gameplay win over critics during a console launch, and social influencers go even crazier (I think I may have just cracked the code — but I better flesh out a full article).
 However, if we eliminate the popularity bump gained by attaching itself to a console launch, Spider-Man 2 will endure the wrath of Twitter, and probably critics, if it’s a copy and paste job.